 This is the first of two advanced level school based clinical experiences in the senior year of study and provides the student with two days per week of full-time school site experiences under the supervision of a certified teacher.
 The pre-Intern will be required to apply the knowledge acquired during their coursework in education as well as specific content related to the reading endorsement competencies and the student’s minor area of study.
-2.5 overall GPA, passed all sections of the General Knowledge Examinations, have taken the Professional Education and Subject Area Examination and completed all required coursework except those identified as co-requisites.
-Co-requisites: EDU 451, EDU 401 and EDU 598.
+Prerequisites: 2.5 overall GPA, passed all sections of the General Knowledge Examinations, have passed the Professional Education and Subject Area Examination and completed all required coursework except those identified as corequisites.
+Corequisites: EDU 451, EDU 401, EDU 466, EDU 498, EDU 598.
 This is a CR/NC course.
 Fall course only.

 |EDU 499||Internship (12)|

 Provides the intern with a full semester of full-time school site teaching experience under the supervision of a certified teacher and University supervisor.
 The intern will be required to synthesize and apply theories acquired in coursework to realistic classroom situations, demonstrate the 12 Accomplished Practices, and integrate program related curricular outcomes.
-Pre-requisites: Apply to Internship, be fully admitted to an undergraduate program/major in the Adrian Dominican School of Education, 2.5 overall GPA, passed all sections of the basic skills test (CLAST, Praxis 1 or General Knowledge examinations), have taken the Professional Education and Subject Area Examinations, completed all professional education courses with a grade of C or better (Students may apply for Internship with one professional education course remaining in their program/major.), must have completed at least 30 semester hours of coursework at Barry University, received credit in EDU 496 Accomplished Practices Seminar, and demonstrated “fulfilled” on at least six (6) of the Florida Educator Accomplished Practices to apply for Internship and nine (9) fulfilled to begin Internship.
+Prerequisites: Apply to Internship, be fully admitted to an undergraduate program/major in the Adrian Dominican School of Education, 2.5 overall GPA, passed all sections of the basic skills test (CLAST, Praxis 1 or General Knowledge examinations), have taken the Professional Education and Subject Area Examinations, completed all professional education courses with a grade of C or better (Students may apply for Internship with one professional education course remaining in their program/major.) and must have completed at least 30 semester hours of coursework at Barry University.
 NOTE: This is a CR/NC course.
 This course may only be taken by students who completed their coursework prior to 2011 and only need to complete Internship to earn their degree.

 |EDU 499F||Internship for the Bachelor of Science in Education with an MS Option (6)|

 This is the second of two advanced level school based clinical experiences in the senior year of study and provides the student with a full week of full-time school site experiences under the supervision of a certified teacher.
 The Intern will be required to apply the knowledge acquired during coursework in education as well as specific content related experiences in the areas of mathematics and science.
 This is a CR/NC course.
-Pre-requisite: CR/NC in EDU 497.
-Pre-requisites: Apply to Internship, 2.5 overall GPA, passed the Professional Education and Subject Area Examinations, completed all professional education courses with a grade of C or better and must have completed at least 30 semesters hours of coursework at Barry University.
+Prerequisite: CR in EDU 497 and apply to Internship.
 NOTE: This is a CR/NC course.
 Spring course only.